gradle/gradle/design-docs/publication-model.md

     * All artifacts from public configurations are published.
     * When the `java` plugin is applied, the following dependencies are included in the `pom.xml`:
         * All dependencies specified in `configurations.runtime` are added with runtime scope.
-4. Add a `MavenPublish` task.
+4. Add a `PublishToMavenRepository` task.
 5. Change the `maven` repository type to handle publishing a `MavenPublication`.
 6. Add `Pom.withXml()` methods and wire these up to pom generation.
-7. When the `maven-publish` plugin is applied, a rule is added to define a `MavenPublish` task instance for each `MavenPublication`, as for the `ivy-plugin` above.
+7. When the `maven-publish` plugin is applied, a rule is added to define a `PublishToMavenRepository` task instance for each `MavenPublication` and each publishing repository of type `MavenRepository`.
 8. When the `maven-publish` plugin is applied, a rule is added to define a `publishLocal${publication.name}` task of type `MavenPublish` for each publication of type `MavenPublication` added to the publications container.
     * The `publication` property is wired up to the publication